 One of the things authors treasure most is the reviews.
 They can be good or they can be bad, but they are important either way.
 They matter when it comes to whether or not you are successful, because word-of-mouth advertising is just as important in the writing business as it is in most others.
-When someone tells you they loved a certain movie, and if you trust their judgement, then it makes you curious.
-Then you are more likely maybe, to go and watch that movie.
+FOr example, when someone tells you they loved a certain movie - if you trust their judgement - then it might make you curious at the very least.
+And if you're more curious then you might be more likely to pick up and watch that movie.

-as much and as often as possible can make or break our dreams as writers.
+This means that getting people to read and publicly review our work as much and as often as possible can make or break our dreams as writers:

-It's why we tell everyone we know when there's a new review.
+- It's why we tell everyone we know when there's a new review.

-It's why they mean so very much to us that we often give our books away in exchange for a coveted review.
+- It's why they mean so very much to us that we often give our books away in exchange for a coveted review.

 So if you're reading, please review - and don't let it become A THING in your mind.
 A review can be something simple; it is, after all, just your own expression of thoughts and feelings on a book you've read.
 It can be as easy as thinking of and answering just a few questions ...